Watching Italian TV shows is a fantastic way to practice, because you can do ALL the following things at once:

 La Rai

-To immerse yourself in Italian culture, look out for Italia sì, a show which covers mini stories in the everyday lives of the Italian public.
+For day-time style entertainment, look out for Italia sì, or La vita in diretta, which cover mini stories in the everyday lives of the Italian public.
 Or hone your general knowledge and vocabulary with the game show L’Eridità.

-You’ll also find some classic current affairs and daytime TV shows such as Report and La vita in diretta.
+You’ll also find some classic current affairs shows such as Report and Porta a Porta.

 It helps to choose a TV series or a film you already know and love – this way you’ll be able to follow the storyline better and pick up new words whilst developing your listening skills.